 Five Fold Mission Emphasis

-For the last 3 years Linworth has been on a journey of faith in the Hilltop neighborhood of Columbus.
+Since 2014 Linworth has been on a journey of faith in the Hilltop neighborhood of Columbus.
 This journey began with a donation of a badly damaged house at 159 S. Eureka Avenue and continued with the renovation of that house by members of the Linworth family.
 In January 2014, the Linworth Hilltop House opened for ministry with one seminary intern residing in the house and a homework help program.
-The homework help program continues to take place on Tuesday and Thursday evenings.
-Since January the Hilltop House team has been working to build partnerships in the neighborhood.
-Currently our partners include the Hilltop Shalom Zone, The Methodist Theological School in Ohio, West Broad Elementary School and Glenwood United Methodist Church.
+Currently our partners include the Hilltop Shalom Zone, John Burroughs Elementary, Highland Youth Garden, & Celebrate One.

-Ministries at the Hilltop House include Back to School haircuts, Homework Help twice a week for students, and produce distribution through our partnership with the Mid-Ohio Food Bank.
-Each month a produce distribution takes place at both the Hilltop House and West Broad Elementary.
+Ministries at the Hilltop House include Back to School haircuts, Homework Help for Elementary students, and produce distribution through our partnership with the Mid-Ohio Food Bank.
+Each month a produce distribution takes place at both the Hilltop House and John Burroughs Elementary.
 Combined, these produce distributions serve over 1300 people every month.